khimo/khimo.github.io/slides/training.md

 ### ESSENTIAL (1/2)

 - Designed for the end-user (*Plug & Play*)
+- Automatically adds B&O devices
 - Fully configurable from the *BeoLiving App*
-- Automatically adds B&O devices
 - Password less: improves security

 Note:
 + Designed for the end-user, meaning that you don't need any technical knowledge
++ The idea is that when a customer buys a BLI, by itself he will by capable to install and start using it without any installer help
++ Most of its configuration is done through BeoLiving App
++ Web interface is only used for a few things.
+Network settings, Project info, User management, Firmware update and Service report are available.
+Configuration upload/download is not supported

 ----
 ### ESSENTIAL (2/2)

 - Set content provider credentials
 - Products groups
-- Alexa
+- Voice control
 - Automatic firmware upgrade

 Note:
-- Features explained later
-- Most of the configuration is done through BeoLiving App
-- Web interface is completely limited.
-Network settings, Project info, User management, Firmware update and Service report are available.
-Configuration upload/download is not supported
+- Voice control: Alexa, Google Home (on the way) and Apple HomePod (looking forward to)
 - HA systems are blocked
-- Some HA systems will be added in the future
+- Some HA systems will be added in the near future
+- Recapitulation of ESSENTIAL

 ----
 ## PRO